 Weather

-May is the last month of spring in Japan, and temperatures throughout the country are fairly warm.
-While the northernmost island of Hokkaido remains quite cool—Sapporo has an average May high of just 63° F (17° C)—most southern places are much hotter.
-Tokyo, Osaka, Kyoto, and Fukuoka have average May highs of 74° F (24° C), and by the end of the month are likely to be quite hot.
-The sub-tropical and tropical islands of Okinawa are a few degrees warmer.
+May is Japan's last month of spring, and temperatures throughout the country are relatively warm.
+While the northernmost island of Hokkaido remains quite cool—Sapporo has an average May high of just 63°F (17°C)—most southern locales are much warmer.
+Tokyo, Osaka, Kyoto, and Fukuoka have average May highs of 74°F (24°C); by the end of the month, they're likely to be quite hot.
+The subtropical and tropical islands of Okinawa are a few degrees warmer, and May is the start of the rainy season in the far south.

-The good news though is that most Japanese go back to work immediately after!
-So, the rest of the month is far less busy, and a better time to visit Japan.
-This is peak travel season though, so book accommodation and transport in advance, where possible.
+The good news is that most Japanese go back to work immediately after!
+So, the rest of the month will be far less busy and will be a better time to visit Japan.
+This is peak travel season, though, so book accommodation and transport in advance, where possible.

 Where to Go